Essays

 If you are given a topic instead of a question, then in order to create a thesis statement, you must narrow your analysis of the topic to a specific controversial issue about the topic to take a stand.
 If it is not a research paper, some brainstorming (jotting down what comes to mind on the issue) should help determine a specific question.

-If it is a research paper, the process begins with exploratory research which should show the various issues and controversies which should lead to the specific question.
-Then, the research becomes focused on the question which in turn should lead to taking a position on the question.
+If it is a research paper, the process begins with exploratory research, which should show the various issues and controversies.
+It should, ultimately, lead to the specific question.
+Then, the research becomes focused on the question, which should lead to taking a position on the question.

 These methods of determining a thesis are still answering a question.
 It’s just that you pose a question to answer for the thesis.
 Here is an example.